jarmo/candalf/README.md

 # Candalf

 Candalf is a server wizard with can-do attitude!
-He can cast spells on your systems to make them turn into systems you will love.
+He can cast spells on your systems to make them turn into what you love.

 ## Spells?!
 Wait, What?!